Adlestrop: Railway and former station

 In 1853 the Oxford, Worcester and Wolverhampton Railway was built along the Evenlode valley.
 A station was opened about 1/2 mi southwest of Adlestrop village where the main road (now the A436) crosses the river.
 The station was called "Addlestrop" and Stow Road (note the double "D") until 1862, when it was shortened to "Addlestrop".
 The Great Western Railway took over the line in 1863 and changed the spelling to "Adlestrop" with a single "D" in 1883.

 British Railways closed the station in 1966 but the railway remains open.
-The nearest station is now at Kingham, about 3 mi south of the Adlestrop.
+The nearest station is now at Kingham, about 3 mi south of Adlestrop.

 Adlestrop was immortalised by Edward Thomas's poem "Adlestrop", which was published in 1917.
 The poem describes an uneventful journey that Thomas took on 24 June 1914 on the Oxford to Worcester express.
 The train made a scheduled stop at Adlestrop railway station, which the poet thought was unscheduled.
 He did not alight from the train, but describes a moment of calm pause in which "a blackbird sang close by, and... all the birds of Oxfordshire and Gloucestershire".

 One of the station signs and one of the benches that used to be on the station platform are now in the village bus shelter.
 A plaque on the bench quotes Thomas's poem.
 These are all that remain of the former station.